EltonLobo07/invoice-app-frontend/README.md

 # Frontend Mentor - Invoice app solution

-This is a solution to the <a href="https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl" target="_blank">Invoice app challenge on Frontend Mentor</a>.
+This is a solution to the [Invoice app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents